Chart Color Schemes

 Age

-The median age in Hurlstone Park is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
-The 55-64 age group makes up 12.9% of the population in Hurlstone Park, compared to Greater Sydney.
-Meanwhile, the 5-14 age group constitutes 8.5%, which is less prevalent than in Greater Sydney.
-Post-2021 Census data shows that the 15 to 24 age group has increased from 9.6% to 10.3% of the population, while the 5 to 14 age group has decreased from 10.0% to 8.5%.
-Population forecasts for 2041 indicate substantial demographic changes in Hurlstone Park.
-The 75 to 84 age group is projected to grow by 47%, adding 178 people, reaching a total of 557 from the previous 378.
-Notably, the combined 65+ age groups are expected to account for 71% of the total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0 to 4 and 15 to 24 age cohorts are projected to experience population declines.
+The median age in Hurlstone Park is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
+The 55-64 age group comprises 12.9% of the population, compared to Greater Sydney, while the 5-14 age group makes up 8.5%.
+According to post-2021 Census data, the 15 to 24 age group has increased from 9.6% to 10.3%, whereas the 5 to 14 age group has decreased from 10.0% to 8.5%.
+Population forecasts for the year 2041 suggest substantial demographic changes in Hurlstone Park.
+The 75 to 84 age group is projected to grow by 49%, adding 181 people, reaching a total of 554 from 372.
+Notably, the combined age groups of 65 and above will account for 70% of the total population growth, reflecting the area's aging demographic trend.
+Conversely, the 0 to 4 and 15 to 24 age cohorts are expected to experience population declines.